-QCAA should assure the validity and reliability of School Assessments in each subject through a revised approach to moderation that includes three elements:
+QCAA should assure the validity and reliability of School Assessments in each subject through a revised approach to moderation that includes three elements: "Endorsement"; "Confirmation"; and "Ratification".

-- "Endorsement" of proposed assessment activities For each of the three School Assessments, QCAA checks locally-devised assessment activities/instruments and marking schemes for their consistency with QCAA specifications and endorses their use with students. - "Confirmation" of accurate application of marking schemes For each of the three School Assessments, QCAA checks that schools' applications of marking schemes are accurate and consistent across teachers and schools.
-This is done through "moderation" meetings in which teachers undertake blind re-assessments of student work against the relevant 10point scale.
+- Endorsement of proposed assessment activities For each of the three School Assessments, QCAA checks locally-devised assessment activities/instruments and marking schemes for their consistency with QCAA specifications and endorses their use with students. - Confirmation of accurate application of marking schemes For each of the three School Assessments, QCAA checks that schools' applications of marking schemes are accurate and consistent across teachers and schools.
+This is done through "moderation" meetings in which teachers undertake blind re-assessments of student work against the relevant 10-point scale.
 QCAA also conducts annual spot sampling and blind re-assessments to check the consistency of marking across schools.
-Where a problem is identified, all student work in that subject in that school is re-marked. - "Ratification" of Subject Results At the end of Year 12, QCAA checks each school's results on the four assessments for anomalies.
+Where a problem is identified, all student work in that subject in that school is re-marked.
+QCAA will determine which assessments in which subjects in which schools will have moderation meetings in a particular year. - Ratification of Subject Results At the end of Year 12, QCAA checks each school's results on the four assessments for anomalies.
 If anomalies are identified, then these are investigated and resolved before verifying students' marks on the four assessments.
 Once anomalies are resolved, the ratification of students' Subject Results for certification follows.